felipc247/felipc247/README.md

 ### Anime
 I watch animes sparely, only watched 3 in the last year, but I do like them a lot, kind of away to escape reality, my favorites are Dragon ball, Bocchi the rock, Onimai I'm now your sister and Spy x family

+### Video editing
+I'm currently learning how to use After effects to make cool edits, it's a hobby now but it may turn as a job a day, you can find my edits on my tiktok ❤️
 # Contacts

 ## Email